Keep it simple, stupid.

-BMW sells cars all over the world, but in North America, it was known for a long time by its slogan: "The Ultimate Driving Machine.”
-This slogan was created in the 1970s by a relatively unknown ad agency named Ammirati & Puris and was, according to BMW's blog, directed at Baby Boomers who were “out of college, making money and ready to spend their hard earned dollars.
+BMW sells cars all over the world, but in North America, it was known for a long time by its tagline, “The Ultimate Driving Machine.”
+This phrase was created in the 1970s by a relatively unknown ad agency named Ammirati & Puris and was, according to BMW's blog, directed at Baby Boomers who were “out of college, making money and ready to spend their hard-earned dollars.
 What better way to reflect your success than on a premium automobile?”

-The newer slogan, "Designed for Driving Pleasure,” is intended to reinforce the message that its cars' biggest selling point is that they are performance vehicles that are thrilling to drive.
-That message is an emotional one, and one that consumers can buy into to pay the high price point.
+The newer tagline, “Sheer Driving Pleasure,” is intended to reinforce the message that its cars' biggest selling point is that they are performance vehicles that are thrilling to drive.
+That message is an emotional one and one that consumers can buy into to pay the high price point.

-It's also, as Naresh Ramchandani wrote for The Guardian, “perhaps the most ingeniously modest slogan ever written."
+It's also, as Naresh Ramchandani wrote for The Guardian, “perhaps the most ingeniously modest” slogan or tagline ever written.
 Tesco markets itself as a brand for the people, and a flexible, modest far-reaching slogan like this one reflects that beautifully.

-Bounty paper towels, made by Procter & Gamble, has used its catchy slogan "The Quicker Picker Upper” for almost 50 years now.
-If it sounds like one of those sing-songy play on words you learned as a kid, that‘s because it is one: The slogan uses what’s called consonance -- a poetic device characterized by the repetition of the same consonant two or more times in short succession (think: “pitter patter”).
+Bounty paper towels, made by Procter & Gamble, has used its catchy tagline “The Quicker Picker Upper” for almost 50 years now.
+If it sounds like one of those sing-songy play on words you learned as a kid, that‘s because it is one: The tagline uses what’s called consonance — a poetic device characterized by the repetition of the same consonant two or more times in short succession (think: “pitter patter”).

-Over the years, Bounty has moved away from this slogan in full, replacing “Quicker” with other adjectives, depending on the brand‘s current marketing campaign -- like “The Quilted Picker Upper” and “The Clean Picker Upper."
-At the same time, the brand's main web address went from quickerpickerupper.com to bountytowels.com.
-But although the brand is branching out into other campaigns, they’ve kept the theme of their original, catchy slogan.
+Over the years, Bounty has moved away from this tagline in full, replacing “Quicker” with other adjectives, depending on the brand‘s current marketing campaign — like “The Quilted Picker Upper” and “The Clean Picker Upper.”
+Although the brand is branching out into other campaigns, they’ve kept the theme of their original, catchy tagline.